 For more information about state funded early care and education programs, please visit the following pages:

-Keep in mind the calculator just provides an estimate.
-Child care programs will make final decisions about family fees.
+Keep in mind the calculator just provides a fee estimate.
+The child care program will notify each family about the actual fee upon enrollment.